petitmi/playjects/Rental-Fishpond/README.md

 It's a tool to help you make decision  when searching for the best rentals in areas where housing is plentiful but hard to find, such as Vancouver.

+The tool can be found in this [Excel Doc](./Rental%20Fishpond.xlsx).

 ![](./description.jpg)